RanjeetKumar12/dashboard/README.md

 | `REACT_APP_DASHBOARD_API` | The backend API server or [proxy server](https://github.com/Graveyard-Dev/graveyard-dashboard-proxy) URL. |
 | `REACT_APP_CLIENT_ID` | The Discord application's client ID. |

+## Setup the proxy

+If using the [proxy server](https://github.com/Graveyard-Dev/graveyard-dashboard-proxy), change the `REACT_APP_DASHBOARD_API` environment variable to the URL of the proxy server.

 ## Run the app locally